Neelam Gorhe

-Neelam Gorhe is an Indian politician and deputy leader of Shiv Sena from Maharashtra.
-She is the current Deputy Chairperson of Maharashtra Legislative Council.
-She had been elected to Legislative Council for four consecutive terms in 2002, 2008, 2014 and 2020.
-She was acting Chair of Maharashtra Legislative Council on 7 July 2022 to 16 December 2024.
+Dr.Neelam Gorhe (born 12 September 1954) is an Indian politician and deputy leader of Shiv Sena from Maharashtra.
+She was the Deputy Chairperson of Maharashtra Legislative Council.
+She had been elected to the Legislative Council for four consecutive terms in 2002, 2008, 2014 and 2020.
+She was acting Chair of Maharashtra Legislative Council from 7 July 2022 to 16 December 2024.

 Early life and career

-Born on 12 September 1954, Dr. Neelam Diwakar Gorhe holds Ayurvedic Medical Degree from Mumbai University (1977).
-After practicing as a medical professional for 10 years (1977-1987) in rural and urban Maharashtra, Neelam Gorhe decided to work in Social and Political sectors.
+Born on 12 September 1954, Dr. Neelam Diwakar Gorhe holds an Ayurvedic Medical Degree from Mumbai University (1977).
+After practicing as a medical professional for 10 years (1977-1987) in rural and urban Maharashtra, Neelam Gorhe decided to work across social and political sectors.
 She also undertook writing on social and women's issues.